-I have been experiencing the visitations of ghost since when I was 14.
-The visitation came along with the experience of sleep paralysis and out of body experience.
+I have been experiencing the visitations of ghosts since when I was 14.
+The visitation came along with the experience of sleep paralysis and out-of-body experience.

-Subconsciously, I was drawn to the theme of numerous deaths of a past century in Korea and Japan and begun to make artworks around that matter.
+Subconsciously, I was drawn to the theme of numerous deaths in the past century in Korea and Japan and began to make artworks around that matter.
 It was a form of ritual to let hovering dead spirits pass onto another realm of the world.

 I have been looking for an elixir to cure people from suffering.
-I found ritual is one of the most powerful forms for healing our being.
+I found ritual is one of the most powerful forms of healing our beings.

 In contrast to the dull moderate pain of the modern urban life of enslavement, hungry ghosts always require fresh and blood of human sacrifice in order to survive.